Luzerne Theatre

 Lurerne Theatre, Luzerne PA

-The Luzerne Theatre was built by Thomas Alexander (Alexopoulos) and Louis Marinos in conjunction with the Comerford Corporation in Luzerne, Pennsylvania near Wilkes-Barre.
+The Luzerne Theatre was built by Thomas Alexander (Alexopoulos) and Louis Marinos in conjunction with the Comerford Theaters Inc. in Luzerne, Pennsylvania near Wilkes-Barre.
 It opened in 1925 and is listed in the 1926 edition of Film Daily Yearbook as the Marinos Theatre with 500 seats.
+In May 1930 it was taken over by Paramount-Publix.
+On January 1, 1933 it was taken back by Comerford.

 The theatre ran continuously until Memorial Day of 1969 when a fire destroyed the entire block.
 In its final five years the Luzerne Theatre was known primarily for exhibiting foreign and art films.